TheLope/clue-tags/README.md

 All clue tiers **except beginner and master** have unique item IDs for each clue step

-This allows us to provide hints **without requiring players to open the clue**
+This allows us to provide hints on the clue scroll item **without requiring players to open the clue**

 ### [How To](docs/items/index.md)